Paratii-Video/paratii-player/README.md

 # Testing

 The application has to kind of tests.

     npm test

-And end-to-end tetst that can be run by starting up the application in one window:
+And end-to-end tests that can be run by starting up the application in one window:

-    meteor --settings settings-prod.json

-or

     meteor --settings settings-dev.json